-Every generation has ‘marks’ showing major political and cultural conditions that affect them.
+Every generation has ‘marks’ showing primary political and cultural conditions that affect them.

 Amongst the changes in my own little world are learning the new flat-screen TVs in our satellite, HD world.
-Right now this means that I have had a look at whether or not my son’s PS3 and my laptop and my TV are compatible of not.
+Right now, this means that I have had a look at whether or not my son’s PS3 and my laptop and my TV are compatible or not.

 I’m not so brainwashed that I didn’t know they were all also just more people, but I was a little weirded out that the [West] German schools were so relaxed about actual Communists.

-Yes, that may seem a bit rambling, but sometimes I can understand what the German actors are saying …in a backdrop of my own beloved and sorely missed the USA.
+Yes, that may seem a bit rambling, but sometimes I can understand what the German actors are saying …in the backdrop of my own beloved and sorely missed USA.

 Yes the DDR (German Democratic Republic) has gone through some major changes, several in fact, and always come back stronger.
 Just as you looked back, think of today’s generation and what they’ll be thinking about the beginning of the twenty-first century in the USA as they pay and pay and pay for the current growing national debt.
 I wonder if, in fifty years, people will remember the “Great Recession” and the huge political changes that occurred in 2008 through 2012.
 Will it be just another forgotten chapter?

 What names or labels will we have given the demonic monsters of this era?

 Thank you for commenting.
 Really, I have met more people from ‘over there’ since 2010 than in the sum of my life prior to age 42 years.

 I really would not know about old DDR politics.
 Way back in the early 1980s one of the great Saturday Night Live TV show comedians made a joke about how our perception is distorted because all we were told was negative propaganda about one another’s countries.